Home » Projects » Indoor » Cabinet Installation » Guide to Cabinet Hanging Rail Systems and Brackets

 Factors for deciding if a cabinet rail will work:

-• Fit to ceiling – most rail systems require a 1 to 2″ clearance to allow the cabinet to be “lifted” over the rail and set.
+- Fit ceiling – most rail systems require a 1 to 2″ clearance to allow the cabinet to be “lifted” over the rail and set.
 Take this into consideration upfront.
-For most installations this is fine as you will install crown molding to hide the gap.
+For most installations, this is fine, as you will install a crown molding to hide the gap.

-Building your own?
-You have the option of including a recessed rail support and designing for it upfront.
+Are you building your own?
+You can include recessed rail support and design for it upfront.

 What screws do I need to use?

-The good news is most rail systems include the screws.
+The good news is most rail systems include screws.

-If not, the screws required will vary so take into considerations:
+If not, the screws required will vary, so take into consideration the following:

-• Size of screw head – the rail may limit the size of the screw head.
-However you will find most cabinets use a wood screw with a broad pan head that allows even, non-sinking support.
+- Size of screw head – the rail may limit the size of the screw head.
+However, most cabinets use a wood screw with a broad pan head that allows even, non-sinking support.
 Lastly, cabinet rails act as a washer themselves.

-• Grip into cabinet – a strong grip with deep threads that won’t tear out the cabinet material.
+- Grip into the cabinet – a firm grip with deep threads that won’t tear out the cabinet material.

 Need more help?
-For screws needed to connect the cabinets to each other check out our cabinet screw guide for more screws and what to order.
+For screws needed to connect the cabinets, check out our cabinet screw guide for more screws and what to order.

 Will a cabinet hanging system work with IKEA or KraftMaid cabinets?

-Simple answer: follow the manufacturer recommendations and instructions.
+Simple answer: follow the manufacturer’s recommendations and instructions.

 Kraftmaid, it appears, doesn’t support a rail system according to their installation guide.
-The IKEA SEKTION system uses a cabinet rail hanging system that comes with their cabinets.
+The IKEA SEKTION system uses a cabinet rail hanging system with their cabinets.

 Can I hang garage cabinets with a cabinet Hanging rail?

-Usually, but follow the manufacturer recommendations and instructions.
+Usually, but follow the manufacturer’s recommendations and instructions.

 Frequently Asked Questions